The Blue Lagoon (novel): Plot summary

 Dick and Emmeline teach Hannah how to swim, fish, throw spears and play in the mud.
 They survive a violent tropical cyclone and other natural hazards of island life.

-Back in San Francisco, Arthur, Dick's father and Emmeline's uncle, believes the two are still alive and is determined to find them, after recognizing a child's tea set belonging to Emmeline which was retrieved by a whaler on an island.
+Back in San Francisco, Arthur, Dick's father and Emmeline's uncle and guardian, believes the two are still alive and is determined to find them, after recognizing a child's tea set belonging to Emmeline which was retrieved by a whaler on an island.
 Arthur finds a captain willing to take him to the island and they set out.

-Meanwhile, Dick, Emmeline and Hannah row their lifeboat to the place where they had once lived with Paddy as children.
-Emmeline breaks a branch off the deadly arita plant as Dicky cuts bananas on the shore.
+Meanwhile, Dick, Emmeline, and Hannah row their lifeboat to the place where they had once lived with Paddy as children.
+Emmeline breaks a branch off the deadly arita plant as Dick cuts bananas on the shore.
 While in the boat with her son, Emmeline fails to notice that Hannah has tossed one of the oars into the sea.
 The tide comes in and sweeps the boat into the lagoon, leaving Emmeline and Hannah stranded.
-As Dicky swims to them, he is pursued by a shark.
+As Dick swims to them, he is pursued by a shark.
 Emmeline strikes the shark with the remaining oar, earning Dick time to climb into the boat safely.

 Although they are not far from shore, the trio cannot get back without the oars and they are unable to retrieve them from the water because of the shark.
-The boat is then caught in the current and drifts out to sea; all the while Emmeline still grasps the arita branch.
+The boat is caught in the current and drifts out to sea; all the while Emmeline still grasps the arita branch.

 Sometime later, Arthur's ship comes across the lifeboat and finds the three unconscious but still breathing.
 The arita branch is now bare save for one berry.
 Arthur asks, "Are they dead?" and the captain replies, "No, sir.
 They are asleep".
 The ambiguous ending leaves it uncertain whether or not they can be revived.